citp/privacy-policy-historical/t/tr/tri/tridoshawellness.com.md

-> *The following text is extracted and transformed from the tridoshawellness.com privacy policy that was archived on 2013-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131203182557id_/http%3A//www.tridoshawellness.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tridoshawellness.com privacy policy that was archived on 2014-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141122072809id_/http%3A//www.tridoshawellness.com/privacy-policy-disclaimer) for the most accurate reproduction.*

-# Tridosha wellness natural fitness and holistic medicine solutions.
+# Privacy Policy

 **Privacy Policy for** Tridoshawellness.com